NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

 - Notice the Pull Requests that are created by Dependabot.
 This can take a couple of minutes.
 Check your action workflows runs.
 - Notice in the Dependabot Alerts tab you will see information about the Pull Request.
 - Some alerts do not contain a security update.
 Analyze why this is.
-- Enable 'Grouped Version Updates' in the settings of your provided classroom repository.
+- Enable 'Grouped Security Updates' in the settings of your provided classroom repository.
 Check again your action workflows runs.
 - You will notice that the created pull requests are dismissed and a new one is created, grouping the pull requests.

 ### Dependabot version updates